Martin4dbest/TG-SQ/README.md

 ## 🎮 Gameplay

 ### 🎯 Objective
-Survive in space, defeat enemies, and score points while answering quizzes to boost your knowledge.
+Survive in space, defeat enemies, and score points while answering quizzes to boost your knowledge and skills.

 ### 🎮 Controls
 - **⬆️⬇️⬅️➡️ Arrow Keys** - Move the player spaceship